Introduction

 Start becoming independent.
 Get better at reports, models, and client handling.

-Changing companies once or choosing a niche ( FDD, Litigation, FP&A, Forensic, Tax Advisory) might help
+Changing companies once or choosing a niche (FDD, Litigation, FP&A, Forensic, Tax Advisory) might

 In these years, the average salary a CA can earn is ₹20-30 LPA.